tig-bbit/tig-bbit/README.md

 ### 🌟 Highlights

-- 🏆 Contributed to [Open Source Project/Name], improving [Feature/Performance].
+- 🏆 Contributed to 300+ projects, improving user experience.
-- 🚀 Led the development of [Project Name], achieving [Result/Impact].
+- 🚀 Led the development of 30+ projects, achieving 22.5K+.
-- 💡 Developed a [Tool/Feature] that optimized [Process/Performance] by [Percentage].
+- 💡 Developed Zestimate that optimized customer conversion by 40%.

 ### 📚 Continuous Learning

 I'm always on the lookout for new technologies and methodologies to learn.
-Currently, I'm diving deeper into [Technology/Methodology], aiming to [Objective].
+Currently, I'm diving deeper into Ember.js and Preact, aiming to New JS frameworks.

 ### 🤝 Let's Connect